-This is the original 2019 version of the Samsung Galaxy Z Fold - and now that the Mark 23 model is on sale, you can now get this a vastly reduced price, making it a tempting proposition if you want a foldable phone, but don'’t want to pay top dollar for the privilege.
-(Somewhere inbetween is the Fold 2, of course).
-It’s worth remembering that, even at the time, the chipset was not seen as the latest, so the device might be great for the kind of people who used to love being productive on Psion Organisers, but two years on is probably not best suited to the gaming market where it’s driving more pixels with fewer horsepower.
+It’s worth remembering that, even at the time, the chipset was not seen as the latest, so the device might be great for the kind of people who used to love being productive on Psion Organisers.
+But three years on, it's probably not best suited to the gaming market, for example.

 With two screens separated by a small hinge, the Surface Duo is impressively thin – sub 5mm when open – and shiny, with gorilla glass on both the screen size and outside of the case.
 Since the hinge can stop in any position, the device can be used like a book, a tiny laptop (Psion PDA style), a tablet or a single-screen phone.
 There are even extra options like ‘peak mode’ (rather than an extra external screen).